 - Dental work in the US is expensive because it’s high quality.
 Dental care in Costa Rica is cheap because it’s low quality.

 - Costa Rica has a universal health care system thereby lowering costs of public medical services.
+Universal health care is one of the best things about Costa Rica and is something many countries can learn from Costa Rica.

 - Costa Rica doesn’t have the latest medical technology.